SentenceSense/docs/005-skills.md

 Fridays, Saturdays, and Sundays from 12-2 pm
 7.Where will you be at those times?
 I will be either at home in my room or a study area somewhere on-campus.
 8.How will you learn what you need to learn?
-Be as specific as possible.
-“I will work through Chapters 1–5 of Hello, Android” is much better than “I will do some tutorials about Android programming.”
+Be as specific as possible. ï¿½I will work through Chapters 1ï¿½5 of Hello, Androidï¿½ is much better than ï¿½I will do some tutorials about Android programming.ï¿½
 To learn Rails I will go through the 11 chapters of Getting Started With Rails at http://guides.rubyonrails.org/getting_started.html.
-To Learn Ruby I will use the “TryRuby!” and RubyMonk” tutorials from https://www.ruby-lang.org/en/documentation/
+To Learn Ruby I will use the ï¿½TryRuby!ï¿½ and RubyMonkï¿½ tutorials from https://www.ruby-lang.org/en/documentation/
 9.How will you communicate your learning to your team?
 I will discuss with them during our meetings and possibly even work together with them.